 The amount you can borrow for a mortgage depends on several factors, including your income, existing debts, credit history, and the value of the property you're purchasing.
 Lenders typically offer between 4 to 4.5 times your annual income, though this can vary.
 These factors apply whether you’re a serial home mover or a first-time buyer.

-For a more accurate figure, speak to one of our Mortgage Experts, who can help you get a true mortgage in principle, one you can trust from a lender.
+Get Started NowFor a more accurate figure, get in touch with us and speak to one of our Mortgage Experts, who can help you get a true mortgage in principle, one you can trust from a lender.

 Yes, but the equity that’s built up from your current property can often serve as your deposit.
 For example, if your home sells for £300,000 and you have £200,000 remaining on your mortgage, the £100,000 difference can be used as a deposit for your next home.